 Utah’s National Parks are some of the most breathtaking and most-visited in the country.
 Two of the most popular are Zion and Bryce Canyon, both located in the southwestern corner of the state.
-Because of their close proximity to one another (about a 2.5 hour drive apart), they are often visited together by many travelers.
+Because of their close proximity to one another (about a 2.5 hour drive apart), they are often visited together by many travelers on Southwest road trips.
 Zion is also just 2 hours from Las Vegas, so it’s a popular day or overnight trip for Sin City visitors as well.

 If you are planning a trip to Zion and Bryce, a little planning goes a long way to making the most of your vacation.
 We just returned from a road trip where we spent two nights and two days at each park.
 Here are some of the planning tips we utilized (including a few tips we wish we had known beforehand!) to make any Zion and Bryce Canyon trip more successful.

 Trip Planning Tips for Bryce Canyon and Zion National Parks